Olical/depot/README.md

 # Depot [![Clojars Project](https://img.shields.io/clojars/v/olical/depot.svg)](https://clojars.org/olical/depot)

+> Warning: I'm not actively maintaining this project, I'm finally releasing `v2.0.0` since it's been sitting around for far too long.
+It contains a bunch of breaking changes that are mentioned in `CHANGES.md`.
+>
+> You may have better luck with [liquidz/antq](https://github.com/liquidz/antq) or [slipset/deps-ancient](https://github.com/slipset/deps-ancient).
+>
+> If this version isn't to your liking you can still rely on `v1.8.4` (or before) and the old documentation in `README-v1.md`.

 Find newer versions of your dependencies in your `deps.edn` file using the [Clojure CLI][cli].
 This works for maven _and_ git dependencies.

 ## Usage